Super Hang-On: Ports

-Versions of the game were released for the ZX Spectrum, Amstrad CPC and Commodore 64 in 1987 with further home conversions following for the Mega Drive/Genesis, Amiga, Atari ST, Macintosh, X68000, and MS-DOS in 1989 and 1990.
-The game also appeared on several Mega Drive compilations, namely Mega Games I (bundled with the console as Mega Drive Magnum Set), and Sega 6-Pak.
+Versions of the game were released for the ZX Spectrum, Amstrad CPC and Commodore 64 in 1987 with further home conversions following for the Mega Drive/Genesis, Amiga, Atari ST, Macintosh, X68000, and IBM PC in 1989 and 1990.
+The game also appeared on several Mega Drive/Genesis compilations, such as Mega Games I (bundled with the console as Mega Drive Magnum Set) and Sega 6-Pak.
 It was included in Sega Arcade Gallery for Game Boy Advance.

 The arcade version was released on the Wii's Virtual Console service in Japan on September 14, 2010, and later in North America and Europe on May 3, 2012.
 Like Shinobi and its omission of any references to Marilyn Monroe, the Virtual Console version of Super Hang-On was slightly altered to avoid any copyright troubles.
 This includes the replacing of several in-game billboards which used to feature real brand names such as Cibie with similar billboards which mention other Sega games such as OutRun and After Burner.
 This version would be released on Xbox Live Arcade in 2012 as part of Sega Vintage Collection: Alex Kidd & Co.

 Another version of the game was released for the Nintendo 3DS via the Nintendo eShop in Japan on March 27, 2013.
 The game feature stereoscopic 3D and tilt controls which emulate the arcade version.
-This version was released for North America and Europe on November 28.
+This version was released for North America and Europe on November 28, 2013.

-Super Hang-On is playable at the in-game arcades in Yakuza 0, Yakuza 6, and Fist of the North Star: Lost Paradise.
+Super Hang-On is playable at the in-game arcades in Yakuza 0, Yakuza 6 and Fist of the North Star: Lost Paradise.

 Reception

-In Japan, Game Machine listed Super Hang-On on their June 1, 1987 issue as being the most-successful upright arcade unit of the month.
-The ride-on cabinet went on to become Japan's second highest-grossing upright/cockpit arcade game of 1987, below Out Run.
+In Japan, Game Machine listed Super Hang-On as the most successful upright arcade unit of May 1987.
+The ride-on cabinet went on to become Japan's second highest-grossing upright/cockpit arcade game of 1987, below Sega's own Out Run.
 It was later Japan's seventh highest-grossing arcade game of 1988.

-Peter Shaw of Your Sinclair reviewed the arcade game, calling it "brilliant, fast and the most accurate simulation of riding a motorbike I've ever played".
-Mega Action reviewed the Mega Drive version saying Super Hang On is one of the best driving games for the Mega Drive, they concluded with a review score of 89%.
+Peter Shaw of Your Sinclair reviewed the arcade game, calling it "brilliant, fast and the most accurate simulation of riding a motorbike" he had played.
+Mega Action reviewed the Mega Drive version and called it one of the best driving games for the system, giving it a score of 89%.

-The ZX Spectrum version scored 10/10 in Sinclair User and awarded it the "SU Classic" accolade.
-It was rated number 27 in the Your Sinclair Official Top 100 Games of All Time.
+The ZX Spectrum version scored 10/10 in Sinclair User and received the "SU Classic" accolade.
+It was rated number 27 in the Your Sinclair Official Top 100 Games of All Time list.